 - Distracted thinking: Practice concentrated refocusing.
 Try saying the alphabet backwards, stating as many state capitals as you possibly can, or singing the words to a popular song.

 Discover more creative strategies to successful dementia care by getting in touch with Heaven at Home Senior Care.
 Our caregivers are specially trained in the most current Alzheimer’s and dementia care techniques, and we are always available to help a loved one with dementia to remain safe and calm, and to enjoy life to his/her greatest possible potential.
-Reach out to us at (866) 381-0500 any time for assistance or to learn more about University Park home care options.
+Reach out to us at (866) 381-0500 any time for home care assistance in Denton or the surrounding communities.